yashk2810/jekyll-now/_posts/2017-4-15-Applying Convolutional Neural Network on the MNIST dataset.md

 The third layer is the MaxPooling layer.
 MaxPooling layer is used to down-sample the input to enable the model to make assumptions about the features so as to reduce over-fitting.
 It also reduces the number of parameters to learn, reducing the training time.

-It is a best practice to always do BatchNormalization.
-BatchNormalization normalizes the matrix after it is been through a convolution layer.
+It's a best practice to always do BatchNormalization.
+BatchNormalization normalizes the matrix after it is been through a convolution layer so that the scale of each dimension remains the same.
+Normalized matrix is immune to exploding gradients.

+After creating all the convolutional layers, we need to flatten them, so that they can act as an input to the Dense layers.

+Dense layers are keras's alias for Fully connected layers.
+These layers give the ability to classify the features learned by the CNN.

+Dropout is the method used to reduce overfitting.
+It forces the model to learn multiple independent representations of the same data by randomly disabling neurons in the learning phase.
+In our model, dropout will randomnly disable 20% of the neurons.

+The last layer is the Dense layer with 10 neurons.
+The neurons in this layer should be equal to the number of classes we want to predict as this is the output layer.